subwaymatch/jupygrader/docs/usage-library.md

 !!! info "Custom Output Path and File Copying"

-    You can specify the output path and copy files to the working directory for each notebook by using a `GradingItem` dataclass.
+    You can specify the output path and copy files to the working directory for each notebook by passing a dictionary for each notebook.

     See the example below.